naman/wikiQA/README.md

 			score,
 			positions[]
 		}

-3. Scoring is done using tf-idf (normalized) formula (see `normalize()`).

-4. Specially handled one word queries, multiword queries and phrase queries with "<query>".
-Logic for Query results:

-	a) `OneWordQ()` function: Search for the query term in the inverted index.
+	While, the sentence index json stores the following

+		[
+			doc_name: {
+				sentences[]
+			}
+		]

-	b) `MultiWordQ()` function: Search for the each query term in the inverted index.
+5. For part 2: Logic for tf-idf ranked matching `MultiWordQ()` function: Search for the each query term in the inverted index.
 Take a union of results.
 Make a set.
 The output is the list of documents that contain any of the query terms.

-	c) `PhraseQ()` function: Search for the each query term in the inverted index.
-Take an intersection of results.
-In the intersection of result documents, find positions of the query terms for each resulting documents.
-Take the intersection of positions from a doc d after subtracting the term offset  from the positions.
-If the intersection is non empty, then we have found a match.
-A similar algorithm for finding match in phrase queries was also covered in class.
-		Eg. "time out" is present in the doc 3_drives.txt.
-The term offset for time is 0, and out is 1.

-			find docs for time
-			find docs for out
-			take intersection
-			for each doc in the above intersection, compute (positions - offset)
-			take intersection of positions found
-			if intersection is non empty,
-				match is found
-			else
-				no match
+Sorted according to tf-idf scores/relevance.

-5. The query can be entered iteratively just like a normal shell.
+6. The query can be entered iteratively just like a normal shell.
 A prompt is visible where the query is entered and results are shown almost instantaneosly.

-6. All the results for OneWordQ are sorted according to relevance (sorted scores).